 Benefits of psychometric testing

-Beyond assessing competency and skillsets, psychometric testing is also a means to understand a candidate’s drivers and motivations, management style and preferred company culture.
+Beyond assessing competency and skillsets, psychometric testing is also a means to understand a candidate’s drivers and motivations, management style, and preferred company culture.
 Psychometric testing provides insight into a candidate that wouldn’t be possible through a traditional face-to-face interview.
 With this data, a hiring manager can make a more informed choice about hiring a candidate by identifying strengths and anticipating areas for improvement.

 Types of psychometric testing

-We’ve covered a few of these tests already but the psychometric testing can be broken down into two categories: aptitude (proficiency in certain skills) and personality tests.
+We’ve covered a few of these tests already but psychometric testing can be broken down into two categories: aptitude (proficiency in certain skills) and personality tests.
 While some of these tests might seem similar to those you took in school, the answers aren’t always so black and white.
 This is deliberate, as when it comes to assessing the candidate’s answers you’ll get the addition of understanding parts of their personality; Are they empathetic?
 Data-driven?
 Will they be able to make tough decisions?

-Situational judgement is a blend of both aptitude and personality as tests present candidates with a scenario and a series of responses.
+Situational judgment is a blend of both aptitude and personality as tests present candidates with a scenario and a series of responses.
 These are usually timed in order to force people into choosing their gut instinct instead of picking the ‘right’ answer.